|

 - Nasal Vibrissae: The small hairs at the entrance of the nose trap large particles up to 3 μm, such as cotton fibres.

 - Mucus Layer: A mucus blanket on the nasal mucosa traps finer particles like dust, pollen, and bacteria.
 This filtering system is highly efficient, trapping particles as small as 0.5 microns in diameter.
-Particles smaller than 0.5 μm pass easily through the nose into lower airways.
+Particles smaller than 0.5 μm pass easily through the nose into the lower airways.

-2. Temperature Regulation: The nasal mucosa, especially near the middle and inferior turbinates and adjacent parts of the septum is highly vascular with cavernous venous spaces or sinusoids.
-It controls the blood flow, and this increases or decreases the size of turbinates.
+2. Temperature Regulation: The nasal mucosa, especially near the middle and inferior turbinates and adjacent parts of the septum, is highly vascular with cavernous venous spaces or sinusoids.
+It controls the blood flow, and this increases or decreases the size of the turbinates.
 Blood flow in the venous sinusoids of the mucosa acts as a radiator system, warming cold air to near body temperature within milliseconds.
-This makes an efficient radiator system, warming cold air to near body temperature within milliseconds, from 20°C or 0°C or even at subzero temperature to near body temperature (37°C).
+This makes an efficient radiator system, warming cold air to near body temperature within milliseconds, from 20°C or 0°C or even at subzero temperatures to near body temperature (37°C).
 Similarly, hot air is cooled before reaching the lungs.

 3. Humidification: Inspired air is humidified by water that evaporates from the nasal mucosa and raises the relative humidity of the inspired air to 75% or more.
 This ensures the air reaches the lungs at optimal moisture levels, preserving ciliary function and preventing respiratory infections.
 Moisture is crucial for keeping the ciliary epithelium healthy and functional.
 If the relative humidity drops to 50%, the ciliary function can stop within 8 to 10 minutes.
 This means that breathing dry air can increase the likelihood of respiratory tract infections.
 Each day, about 1 litre of water evaporates from the nasal mucosa to maintain these humidity levels.

-Protection of the Lower Airway.
 The nasal cavity employs several mechanisms to safeguard the lower respiratory tract from harmful dust particles, bacteria and viruses.

 3. Protective Reflexes: Sneezing expels foreign particles that irritate the nasal mucosa.
 This reflex, combined with a large flow of nasal secretions efficiently washes them out.
 The pH of these nasal secretions remains nearly constant at 7, which is optimal for the action of cilia and lysozyme.
 Changes in nasal pH, caused by infections or nasal drops, can significantly impair the functions of cilia and lysozyme.
 The nose performs its functions so efficiently that it filters, humidifies, and warms about 500 cubic feet of air every 24 hours.
 This process clears the air of dust, bacteria, and viruses before it reaches the lungs.

-Vocal Resonance.
 The nasal cavity serves as a resonating chamber for certain consonants during speech, such as “M,” “N,” and “NG.”
 When the nasal passage is blocked, these sounds become denasalized, i.e. M/N/NG are uttered as B/D/G, respectively.
 Conversely, velopharyngeal insufficiency may lead to hypernasal speech.

-Nasal Reflexes.
 The nasal mucosa initiates various reflex actions:

 - Sneezing: Sneezing expels foreign particles that irritate the nasal mucosa.